karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 While the syntax for `live` is nicer, it lacks a scope that `delegate` has.
 This results in poorer performance, and also less control (you might not want to apply this to **every** `tr` on the page).

 ### Writing Plugins ###
 So far we've looked at a number of built-in jQuery methods which, while useful on their own, truly shine when used within plugins.
 I like to think of plugins as belonging to one of two categories.
 The first category is for UI plugins, like tabs or dialogs.
 The second is for more task specific plugins, often bringing multiple UI plugins together to accomplish something pretty specific within a page/app.
-Both are built the exact same way, the only difference is that you want to make sure UI plugins are truly reusable.
-(It's worth noting that there's a large number of existing quality and free UI plugins available for jQuery, just google for them).
+Both are built the exact same way.
+The only difference is that you want to make sure UI plugins are truly reusable.
+(It's worth noting that there are a large number of existing quality and free UI plugins available for jQuery, just Google for them).

 Whenever I write a plugin I start with a basic template.
 At first, parts of the template might seem difficult.
-We'll go over those difficult parts, but even if you don't fully understand it now, you can easily use it and safely ignore the plumbing.
+We'll go over these, but even if you don't fully understand it, you can easily use the template while safely ignoring the "plumbing".
 First though, when you call a method on a jQuery object, be it a built-in method or a plugin, that method exists within the the `jQuery.fn` object.
 So, a basic example might look something like:

 	//remember $ and jQuery are the same thing
 	$.fn.tabs = function()